 Consolidation might seem like a painful refragmentation of your environment, but it's also an opportunity to refresh and renew technology –- and sometimes save money as well.
-There are three new technologies that hold out the promise of substantial total cost of ownership (TCO)
+There are three new technologies that hold out the promise of substantial total cost of ownership (TCO) reduction that you should consider if you are executing an enterprise consolidation: blade computing, storage aggregation and iSCSI.

 2. Storage lifecycle management approach